Logo-stateuniv

 ECPI is institutionally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, and its medical assisting, medical radiography, and physical therapist assistant programs also hold accreditation of their own from various bureaus.

-Computer science majors can earn associate or bachelor’s degrees in several areas of concentration, from game programming to business systems administration while engineering students can study everything from biomedical technology to wireless systems.
+Computer science majors can earn associate or bachelor’s degrees in several areas of concentration, from game programming to business systems administration, while engineering students can study everything from biomedical technology to wireless systems.
 Health sciences concentrations include such fields as radiography and dental assisting, as well as nursing.

 Online bachelor’s degrees can be earned in fields like healthcare, homeland security, IT management, or food service management.
 The school also features online associate degrees or diplomas in network security and electronics engineering.
-The school also offers Cisco CCNA or CCNP certification training.
+The school offers Cisco CCNA or CCNP certification training.

-ECPI has a study abroad program, but it is limited to computer and information Science majors enrolled in degree programs at the Virginia Beach campus.
+ECPI has a study abroad program, but it is limited to computer and information science majors enrolled in degree programs at the Virginia Beach campus.
 Students spend four weeks in the classroom and one week abroad.

 Not all programs are available at all campuses.